FARTGOAT (FARTGOAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FARTGOAT Historical Price

-According to the latest data gathered on FARTGOAT live price page, the current price of FARTGOAT is 0.00002299USD.
-The circulating supply of FARTGOAT(FARTGOAT) is 999.14M FARTGOAT , giving it a market capitalization of $22.97K.
+According to the latest data gathered on FARTGOAT live price page, the current price of FARTGOAT is 0USD.
+The circulating supply of FARTGOAT(FARTGOAT) is 999.14M FARTGOAT , giving it a market capitalization of $23.15K.

 - 30 Days0.00%$ --$ 0.000085$ 0.000017